GivAlz/wtprompt/README.md

 - ✅ **Jinja syntax**: Leverage the powerful Jinja syntax, already used by *haystack* and other libraries.
 - ✅ **Markdown-friendly**: OpenAI is popularizing Markdown as a prompt language; *wtprompt* is ready for that!
 - ✅ **Easy PromptManagement**:  Instantly load prompts from a directory (and its subdirectories) or a JSON file.
+- ✅ **Prompt hashing**: Track and manage your prompts by assigning unique hash identifiers.
 - ✅ **Dynamic Prompts**: Seamlessly insert text into your prompts at runtime.
 - ✅ **Built-in Preprocessing** Access straightforward, ready-to-use preprocessing for your text.